JaspreetKhela/JaspreetKhela/README.md

 # Hello, I'm Jaspreet Khela! 👋
-Welcome!
-Below you will find details about me and my technical work.
+Welcome to my GitHub profile!
+Here, I share an overview of my personal, academic, and professional background, detailing my education, experiences, and the diverse range of technical and non-technical projects I have undertaken.
+Explore my repositories to discover the breadth of my work and the skills I bring to every project.
 __________
 ## Overview
 ### 🚀 About Me
-I'm a software developer specializing in web and mobile application development as well as data engineering, analytics, and science.
-I'm passionate about science, technology, engineering, and mathematics (STEM) and love to build things that move humanity towards a brighter future!
+Welcome to my GitHub profile!
+I am a versatile software developer specializing in Web2, Android, and iOS application development, as well as a skilled data engineer, analyst, and machine-learning scientist.
+My academic background is deeply rooted in the formal and natural sciences, providing a solid foundation for my technical expertise.
+Beyond my professional focus, I have a passion for exploring topics across the formal sciences, natural sciences, life sciences, social sciences, and arts and humanities.
+I am dedicated to leveraging both my technical and non-technical skills, showcased throughout my GitHub repositories, to create innovative products and services that propel humanity towards a brighter future.
+I am always seeking opportunities to collaborate with like-minded individuals and kindred spirits to build a better tomorrow.

 ### 🔧 Development and Operations Languages, Tools, Technologies, and Frameworks
 ![](https://img.shields.io/badge/Code-Python-blue)